-To assess the filtration behavior of the geotextile used as a filter in the EFDG, a modified gradient ratio test was developed to model the mechanisms prevailing at the time the slurry is deposited on the geotextile filter.
+To assess the filtration behavior of the geotextile used as a filter in the MLDG, a modified gradient ratio test was developed to model the mechanisms prevailing at the time the slurry is deposited on the geotextile filter.
 The following hypotheses were considered to develop the experiment:

-- First, the slurry reaches the geotextile with a solid / water ratio of 72 % water / 28 % solid. - In the early stage of the slurry / geotextile interaction, the water head will be similar to the height of the slurry, and the system will settle. - Eventually, more material will reach the deposit, and increase the water head, and eventually hydraulic gradient prevailing in the vicinity of the interface.
+- First, the slurry reaches the geotextile with a solid / water ratio of 72% water / 28% solid for the particular case that was analyzed. - In the early stage of the slurry / geotextile interaction, the water head will be similar to the height of the slurry, and the system will settle.

+- Eventually, more material will reach the deposit, and increase the water head, and eventually hydraulic gradient prevailing in the vicinity of the interface.